tis-starlight/tis-starlight.github.io/_posts/2023-12-25-errors-bugs-debugging.md

 Debugging tools and features can vary across programming languages and development environments, but these functionalities are fundamental to the process of finding and fixing bugs in software.
 Common features of debuggers include:

-- **[Breakpoints](https://en.wikipedia.org/wiki/Breakpoint)**: Allows the programmer to pause the execution of a program at a specific point to inspect the state of variables and the program's flow.
+- [**Breakpoints**](https://en.wikipedia.org/wiki/Breakpoint){: target="_blank" rel="noopener noreferrer"}: Allows the programmer to pause the execution of a program at a specific point to inspect the state of variables and the program's flow.
-- **[Stepping](https://en.wikipedia.org/wiki/Stepping_(debugging))**: Enables the programmer to execute the program one line or one function at a time, helping to trace the program's execution path.
+- [**Stepping**](https://en.wikipedia.org/wiki/Stepping_(debugging)){: target="_blank" rel="noopener noreferrer"}: Enables the programmer to execute the program one line or one function at a time, helping to trace the program's execution path.
   * **Step Into**: A debugging action that enters a function and allows the programmer to inspect the internal workings of that function.
   * **Step Over**: A debugging action that executes a function without entering its internal details, moving to the next line of code after the function call.
   * **Step Out**: A debugging action that continues the execution of the program until it exits the current function, allowing the programmer to return to the calling context.